Brooklyn Wire Mill - The scandalous story of the making of the cables for the Bridge Bridge

-More about the Brooklyn Bridge's wire cabeling, its design, politics and scandall can be read in:
+More about the Brooklyn Bridge's wire cabling, its design, politics and scandal can be read in:

 - Don Seyenga's article "The Brooklyn Bridge Splices" in the February 2017 edition of the trade magazine Wire Rope News and Sling Technology (see below or follow link).